aaron-z-chiu/multiple-vesicles/README.md

 2. `make all`
 3. `./bnsch.out`

-#### Drawing figures
+#### Plot figures & graphs
-Run the different `.m` files in MATLAB.
+* For vesicles visualization, run `show.m` in MATLAB.
+* For line chart showing area over time, run `draw_area.m` in MATLAB.
+* For line chart showing mass over time, run `draw_mass.m` in MATLAB.
+* For line chart showing energy over time, run `draw_energy.m` in MATLAB.

 #### Deleting all the results
 Input `make delete` in your terminal.

 Warning: Executing this command will **permanently remove** all generated data files (e.g., `.m` files containing calculated results) and figure files (e.g., `.eps` files) from the output directory.
 This operation is irreversible.
 Please ensure you have backed up any critical results before proceeding.

-#### Plot figures & graphs
-* For vesicles visualization, run `show.m` in MATLAB.
-* For line chart showing area over time, run `draw_area.m` in MATLAB.
-* For line chart showing mass over time, run `draw_mass.m` in MATLAB.
-* For line chart showing energy over time, run `draw_energy.m` in MATLAB.

 ## Citation
 If you use this code for your research, please cite our paper: